Aliases for MSN Gene

 GeneCards Summary for MSN Gene

 MSN (Moesin) is a Protein Coding gene.
 Diseases associated with MSN include Immunodeficiency 50 and Verrucous Carcinoma.
-Among its related pathways are Tight junction and Developmental Biology.
+Among its related pathways are Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling and Actin Nucleation by ARP-WASP Complex.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and actin binding.
 An important paralog of this gene is RDX.

 UniProtKB/Swiss-Prot Summary for MSN Gene